yojeero/config_linux/.distro/void/void.md

 #start the operation
 ./xbps-src pkg name-package
-# The process described above places the built binary package into a directory.
-You can then install it using the xbps-install command with the --repository option pointing to that directory.
+The process described above places the built binary package into a directory.
+The assembled package is also installed via XBPS

 #Here are the binary files
 /home/user/void-packages/hostdir/binpkgs